Softcatala/TraductorGnomeShell/README.md

 * es ⇆ ca (and es » ca_valencia)
 * es ⇆ pt
 * pt ⇆ ca
+* en » gl

-This extension uses the Softcatalà translator to retrieve the translations (www.softcatala.org/traductor).
+This extension uses the Apertium translator to retrieve the translations (www.apertium.org).

-Softcatalà translator uses the "Apertium" technology (www.apertium.org).

 INSTALL

+Quick way...

+Go to https://extensions.gnome.org/extension/397/traductor-gnome-shell/ and enable the extension.

+... or copy the code directly into your gnome-shell extensions folder

 1. Download the main folder (traductorgnomeshell@softcatala.org)
 2. Place it on your /home/user/.local/share/gnome-shell/extensions folder